 Music City Stockholm – ABBA

-Last time we have been to Stockholm, we stayed in two different hotels.
+The last time we have been in Stockholm, we stayed in two different hotels.
 One of the gay-friendly hotels in Stockholm we can highly recommend is the hip and coming HOBO hotel in Brunkebergstorg, central Stockholm.
 But this news really blew our minds!
-You know we are big fans of road trips and really big nature lovers, right?
-We know where we wanna stay the next time we will be in Stockholm, the brand new Hobo Grand California Room – a hotel suite on wheels!
+You know we are big fans of road trips and huge nature lovers, right?
+We know where we want to stay the next time we will be in Stockholm, the brand new Hobo Grand California Room – a hotel suite on wheels!
 The idea behind it: You get the luxury of rolling away in a camper van furnished with 100% Hobo standard, crisp sheets, bath towels, bathrobe, decorated toilet cabinets with Hobo products, and a fully equipped mini kitchen.
-AND the price also includes one tank of fuel and lunch box for breakfast and dinner from restaurant TAK by celebrity chef Frida Ronge.
+AND the price also includes one tank of fuel and a lunch box for breakfast and dinner from the restaurant TAK by celebrity chef Frida Ronge.
 Where to go?
 That’s up to you!
-In Sweden, everyone has the freedom-to-roam by law, so you can rock up pretty much anywhere within reason (Stockholm LGBT recommends the archipelago).
+In Sweden, everyone has the freedom-to-roam by law, so you can rock up pretty much anywhere reasonably (Stockholm LGBT recommends the archipelago).